richselby7878/xm-labs-handy-flow-steps/README.md

 <kbd>  <img src="/media/run_flow_step_activity_log.png" width="900"> </kbd>

-You are also able to view the source of each step by opening it from the CUSTOM steps palette and selecting the SCRIPT tab.
-As with all xMatters custom steps, the scripting language is Javascript.
+You are also able to view the source of each step by opening it from the CUSTOM steps palette and selecting the step's SCRIPT tab.
+As with all xMatters custom steps, the scripting language is JavaScript running in the xMatters cloud, rather than JavaScript.